PFCCLab/PPOCRLabel/README.md

     ```
     pip install opencv-python==4.2.0.32
     ```
+- For Linux users: If you encounter the error starting with ```qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found. ```while opening a software, follow these steps:
+    ```
+    pip uninstall opencv-python
+    pip uninstall opencv-contrib-python
+    pip install opencv-python-headless
+    export QT_QPA_PLATFORM=wayland
+    ```
+- For Windows users: If you encounter the error ```No python win32com.
+Error: No module named 'win32com'``` while using table recognition, you can install the required modules by running the following commands:
+    ```
+    pip install premailer
+    pip install pywin32
+    ```
 - If you get an error starting with **Missing string id **,you need to recompile resources:
     ```